GrzegorzKozub/arch/CACHY.md

 **Version warnings on upgrade:** Warnings like `local (x) is newer than cachyos (y)` are harmless — pacman won't downgrade unless forced.
 Notable: limine 12.2.0 local vs 11.4.1 in CachyOS repos — leave it on the Arch version.

 **Mirror 404s:** If `pacman -Syu` hits 404s, run `sudo cachyos-rate-mirrors`, check file permissions (`chmod 644 /etc/pacman.d/cachyos-*mirrorlist`), then retry.

+**cachy.sh uses upstream script as reference only:** We don't call the official `cachyos-repo.sh` because it runs `pacman -Syu` without first running `cachyos-rate-mirrors`, causing 404s.
+Our implementation adds the mirror refresh step before the upgrade.